Tonyyouyou/Music-Project-Result/readme.md

 ## Lyric Recognition Project
-This is the result of Self-supervised learning for lyrics recognition project
+There are two dataset result `DAMP`and `MusDB`, all project based on Espnet